ijmhd/ijmhd.github.io/_pages/cv.md

 Work experience
 ======

+* 2014-present: Associate Professor
+  * Department of Earth and Planetary Sciences, the University of Hong Kong

-* 2018-present: Assistant Professor
+* 2018-2023: Assistant Professor
-  * Department of Earth Sciences, the University of Hong Kong
+  * Department of Earth and Planetary Sciences, the University of Hong Kong

 * 2016-2017: Postdoc Fellow
   * High Altitude Observatory, National Center for Atmospheric Research